NuGet/NuGetDocs/NuGet.Docs/Contribute/Coding-Guidelines.md

 ## Product planning and issue tracking

-:grey_exclamation: How we track what work there is to do.
+How we track what work there is to do.

 ### Issue tracking